Guardians vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have won 54.8% of the games this season when they were the moneyline favorite (34-28).
+- The Guardians have gone 35-28 in games they were listed as the moneyline favorite (winning 55.6% of those games).

-- Cleveland has a 22-23 record (winning 48.9% of its games) when it has played as moneyline favorites of -135 or shorter.

-- The implied moneyline probablility for this matchup gives the Guardians a 57.4% chance to win.

-- The Guardians have collected a 7-3-0 record ATS this season (covering 70% of the time).
+- The Guardians have put together a 7-3-0 record ATS this season (covering 70% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!